Our studies change frequently. For the most accurate list of current enrolling studies

 - You must be diagnosed with asthma for at least six months

-- You must be using a daily maintenance inhaler at a stable dose for the past 4 weeks or using a rescue inhaler as needed
+- You must be using a daily maintenance inhaler at a stable dose for the past 4 weeks or using a rescue inhaler on a daily basis

 - You cannot have a history of life-theatening asthma, including intubation or seizures due to lack of oxygen